 About the Plan

-You can make pre-tax contributions to the Plan each pay, from a minimum of $15 per month up to the annual maximum established by the IRS ($19,500 in 2020 and 2021).
+You can make pre-tax and/or Roth contributions to the Plan each pay, from a minimum of $15 per month up to the annual maximum established by the IRS ( $22,500 in 2023).

 You will receive contributions from the university beginning at age 35 or if younger than 35 when you have completed two years of service.